The Puuc Route: a Maya architecture itinerary

 Route logic

 The Puuc Route runs from Uxmal to Labna, following Highway 261 south through the low Puuc hills.
-The main sites appear one after another along the same road: Uxmal, Kabah, Sayil, Xlapak and Labna.
+The main sites appear one after another along the same road and an eastern spur: Uxmal, Kabah, Sayil, Xlapak and Labna.

-Because the distances between them are short, the route works well as a single-day drive.
+Because the distances between them are short, the route works well as a single-day drive, provided that departure time is early enough (if not, a 2-day exploration is best).
 Each stop shows a slightly different expression of Puuc architecture, from the scale of Uxmal to the smaller but highly refined buildings further south.

 The itinerary